randeep2906/pages/README.md

-JS data structure is an example of  how to use objects in Java script
+JavascriptDataStructure file is an example of  how to use objects in Java script